nghiango1/hello/ai/README.md

 - "Data analisys" let stop and think what it mean to you
 - "Data analisys" for me - who tent to expand the meanning in a board general with a really lossen boundary: A act of which **variable** are group together to find possible **pattern**

 > I highlight **variable**, and **pattern** words here because they can be expand, defined better.

-### The underline ideal of Randomess and Pattern

-> From this point, all of that bellow is my - the writer - view point.
+From this point, all of that bellow is my - the writer - view point.

+### The underline ideal of Randomess, Pattern and Variable

 **Randomness**: Drawing one card from a desk of 52 different cards, they share the same possibility which one could be draw.
 But in the end the 1/52 change will happend.